Skip to Main Content

 Level 4

-If the U.S. State Department issues an official Alert for an one of our program locations, and the message includes an official State Department recommendation that all U.S. citizens evacuate the country, our standard course of action will be to cancel the program and proceed with evacuation procedures.
+If the U.S. State Department issues an official notice for any one of our program locations, and the message includes an official State Department recommendation that all U.S. citizens evacuate the country, our standard course of action will be to cancel the program and proceed with evacuation procedures.
 If the program has not yet started, our standard course of action will be to suspend the program.
-Exceptions can be made if the language in the Alert gives our management clear reason to believe that the warning is the result of dangers that exist in areas well outside of the city/cities where our program is operating.
-If we do suspend a program, we will work with students to transfer them to another program.
-During this process, we will ask students to obtain written approval from their home institution.
+Exceptions can be made if the language in the official notice gives our management clear reason to believe that the warning is unlikely to impact the city/cities where our program is operating.
+If we do suspend a program, we will work with students to transfer them to another program, with consideration given to the academic mission of the program and/or student.

-This list of restricted locations is continually updated based on our direct observation, US Department of State recommendation, Overseas Security Advisory Council, WHO reports, and expert consultation.
+This list of restricted locations is maintained and updated based on our direct observation, recommendations of the US Department of State and other national governments, Overseas Security Advisory Council security reports, WHO reports, and consultation with our private security advisors.
 We reserve the right to add countries/regions to this list, without notice.

 Current travel restrictions